 |Dodo Power & Gas||$2,060.17||$1,454.34||$605.83|

-Prices based on average energy consumption for five-person households on the Citipower network.
+Prices based on average energy usage for five-person households on the Citipower network.
 Market offers used are highest discounted plans from each provider.

 The importance of sticking to the conditions